wu-jeffery/systolic-array/README.md

    cycle.
 7. The first valid pair starts the array scheduler.
 8. The scheduler waits for the K stream and final wavefront to drain.
+9. The tile passes through the bias and activation stages.
-9. The controller writes the complete output tile back to scratchpad.
+10. The controller writes the complete output tile back to scratchpad.
-10. The controller advances the N and M tile counters until the command is done.
+11. The controller advances the N and M tile counters until the command is done.
 ```

 In short: